chenxuan520/vim-fast/README.en.md

    ![](https://pic2.zhimg.com/80/v2-a9f92770ec5d7ff5ad891e20cb9dfb49_720w.png)

-2. When you just edit the file, you need to wait for a while to download, about two minutes
+2. When you first edit the file you need to wait a little while for it to download, about two minutes

    ![](https://pic1.zhimg.com/80/v2-fe683bb1bae4bbf75e447528cdfecf18_720w.png)

-3. When this appears, the installation of go completion is successful
+3. This means that the installation of go completes successfully

    ![](https://pic2.zhimg.com/80/v2-1d6ebe0d321f1f0aaae71836371c1c35_720w.jpg)